dsnet/golib/README.md

 ## Packages ##

+Each top-level package is a sub-module so that the individual packages can be versioned separately from each other.

 | Package | Description |
 | :------ | :---------- |
 | [bufpipe](https://pkg.go.dev/github.com/dsnet/golib/bufpipe) | Package bufpipe implements a buffered pipe. |